Vincenzo Peruggia: In popular culture

 Peruggia's theft is part of popular culture, and over the years it has been celebrated in books, films, and songs including "Mona Lisa" written in 1978 by Ivan Graziani.
 In Der Raub der Mona Lisa (1931), an early German sound film, Peruggia was portrayed by Willi Forst.

 In an April 1956 episode of the TV show You Are There, called "The Recovery of the Mona Lisa (December 10, 1913)", Peruggia is played by Vito Scotti, who reprised the role in another TV reconstruction of the famous theft, this time for the TV-show GE True.
 The episode was called "The Tenth Mona Lisa" and aired in March 1963.
 Liana Bortolon's book The Life and Times of Leonardo also mentioned the theft.

+George Chakiris played Peruggia in The Mona Lisa Has Been Stolen (1966).

 In The Man Who Stole La Gioconda (it) (2006), a television miniseries, Peruggia was portrayed by Alessandro Preziosi.

 In March 2012, Peruggia's mugshot was sold for €3,825 to an Italian buyer by the Parisian auction house Tajan.
 The small original silver gelatin print (123 x 54 mm) had been estimated by photography expert Jean-Mathieu Martini at between €1,500 and €1,800, excluding fees.
 The mugshot was taken in 1909 by Alphonse Bertillon, the inventor of the anthropometry system.
 In the summer of 2012, Peruggia's character was the hero of a play that depicted him as a patriot.
 The play was performed in his hometown of Dumenza, Lombardy.
 In a 2018 episode of Drunk History on Comedy Central, he was portrayed by Jack Black.
 In a 2023 episode of Murdoch Mysteries called "Murdoch and the Mona Lisa", he was portrayed by Johnathan Sousa.
 In the 2024 Summer Olympics opening ceremony, the theft is referenced by the Minions when they stole the Mona Lisa painting from its protective chamber.